mame/quine-relay/README.md

 ### Ubuntu

-If you are using Ubuntu 24.10 (Oracular Oriole), you can follow these steps.
+If you are using Ubuntu 25.04 (Plucky Puffin), you can follow these steps.

 #### 1. Install all the interpreters/compilers.